“reeta loi is a trailblazing writer and activist”

 ABOUT

-Reeta was Contributing Editor at GAY TIMES and Columnist for DIVA and has also worked with Guardian, BBC, VICE, Stylist, Refinery29, GQ, Clash, gal-dem, Bustle, The London Standard, Metro, HuffPost and The Sunday Times.
-They trained in Storytelling at RADA and wrote and toured a one-person show fusing comedy, music and poetry, which included performances at the Roundhouse and Barbican.
-Their Substack newsletter 'SOUND' is a space for stories that are silenced.
+Reeta was Contributing Editor at GAY TIMES and Columnist for DIVA and has also worked with Guardian, BBC, VICE, Stylist, Refinery29, GQ, Clash, Bustle, The London Standard, Metro, HuffPost, gal-dem and The Sunday Times.
+Their Substack newsletter 'SOUND' is a growing space for stories that are silenced, with an emphasis on storytelling and mental health.
+They trained in Storytelling at RADA and wrote and toured a one-person show fusing comedy, music and poetry, which included performances at London’s Roundhouse and Barbican.
 Reeta’s music has been released alongside Sia, Cinematic Orchestra, Meshell Ndegeocello and Mark Ronson.

-As a host and speaker Reeta’s worked with Somerset House, The Oxford Union, Bloomsbury Festival, TEDxLondon, BBC, Meta, WPP, Oxfam, Virgin O2, Deloitte, Labour Party, Levi’s, H&M, Burberry and more.
+As a host and speaker Reeta’s worked with Somerset House, The Oxford Union, Bloomsbury Festival, TEDxLondon, BBC, Meta, WPP, Oxfam, Virgin O2, Labour Party, Levi’s, H&M, Burberry and more.
 As a reporter, Reeta’s VICE documentary exposed and shut down a gay marriage scam based in India and has amassed over 2 million views.
 They’re also on Channel 4's 'Where have all the lesbians gone' and has featured in campaigns for H&M, The Body Shop, Schwarzkopf and Boots Beauty.

 Before this most recent decade of work for LGBT+ rights, Reeta spent 15 years in creative, tech and film production companies, including leading the production of commercials for Sony in London and LA and later as Head of Business/Exec Producer at Pulse Films.